sopoour/pi_robot/README.md

 * Change of UI making a joystick like interface, more clean and useable
 * Connecting RPi and Pi-Camera data to Google Cloud services
 * Adding RFID sensor to "unlock" the robot, i.e. by holding the tag against the reader the app.py is run
-* Adding HC-SR04 Ultrasonic sensor as distance sensor to avoid crushing into any object
+* Adding HC-SR04 Ultrasonic sensor as distance sensor to avoid crushing into any object even with remote control
 * Connect Rpi to Google Cloud IoT and synch sensor data for analysis/tracking
-* Adding Computer Vision
+* Adding Computer Vision (CV) & program robot to be self-driving based on CV & distance sensor (--> backup is always remote control)
 * Adding Pollution sensor to track air pollution while the robot is moving, connect it to Google Cloud as well

 ## STS Pilot by Mark Dammer (copied readme)